Yermo/rich_textarea/README.md

 Multiple autocomplete trigger characters can be defined simultaneously, each with it's own data-source callback so it's possible to do @mentions and #tagging and other kinds of triggers all at the same time.

 These "embedded objects" are treated as atomic entities and each is tagged with a "data-value" that is used to identify the object on the server.
 This could be a GUID, a tag name, an ID, whatever.
 When clicked on, the caret is positioned before the object and the *.highlight* class is applied.
 ARROW keys move over the object.
 Pressing DELETE when the caret is positioned before the object on the same line deletes it.
-Backspacing over an object deletes it as.
+Backspacing over an object deletes it as well.
 When selecting ranges using the mouse or SHIFT-ARROW, the ranges are adjusted to enclose any selected objects. (i.e. it prevents the user from selecting a range into the middle of an embedded object).
 Moving into an object using the UP and DOWN arrow keys also positions the caret the beginning of the object.

 A public method is available to generate a text version of the contents of the editable div. "embedded objects" are encoded using the 'data-value' and are represented in the text using the notation *[o={data-value}]*.
 This can then be passed back to the server.
 It's up to the server to parse this and do something useful with it.